Article from Kunal Suri, Researcher at CEA

 - Digital twin systems transform business by accelerating holistic understanding, optimal decision-making, and effective action;

-- Digital twins use real-time and historical data to represent the past and present and simulate predicted futures;
+- They use real-time and historical data to represent the past and present and simulate predicted futures;

 - Digital twins are motivated by outcomes, tailored to use cases, powered by integration, built on data, guided by domain knowledge, and implemented in IT/OT systems.”

-The Industrial Internet Consortium (IIC) goes a step further into domain specific area related to the digital twins for industrial applications.
-They point out that the information held within a digital twin is a combination of the following categories (but not limited to them only):
+The Industrial Internet Consortium (IIC) goes a step further regarding digital twins for industrial applications.
+They point out that the information held within a digital twin is a combination of the following categories:

 - physics-based model and data;